-Experienced Bankruptcy Attorneys in St. Charles
+Experienced Bankruptcy Attorneys in St. Louis

 Living with the burden of overwhelming debt can be a frustrating and frightening experience.
 When your debt worries stem from high credit card payments, hefty medical bills or a mortgage loan that you can’t afford, you may be able to find relief through Chapter 7 or Chapter 13 bankruptcy.

 At the Law Office of Kenneth P. Carp, we understand the fears and worries associated with overwhelming debt and work diligently to offer relief to our clients throughout the St. Louis area, our attorneys provides detailed representation in the areas of mortgage foreclosure defense, bankruptcy chapter 7 and chapter 13.

 To schedule a free consultation to discuss your debt relief concerns, please call (636) 947-3600 or contact our office online today.

 Helping You Gain the Maximum Benefits of the Bankruptcy Process in St. Louis

 Our detailed approach to your Chapter 7 and Chapter 13 bankruptcy filings allows us to help you obtain the maximum benefits the process offers, which include ending your debt concerns, putting a halt to foreclosure and garnishments, and ending the harassment by creditors and bill collectors.

 Through Chapter 7 bankruptcy, we can help you find relief from your debt in as little as 90 days.
 The process, also known as a liquidation bankruptcy, allows for the discharge of your unsecured debts.
 Our lawyer takes great care to help you understand which debts can be discharged and which assets are exempt from the process, allowing you to find relief from your financial worry without losing the possessions you value most.